-13.8.1.
-OFFICIAL PLAN AMENDMENTS
+13.8.1 OFFICIAL PLAN AMENDMENTS

-- I. The procedures to be followed in amending the Fort Erie Official Plan shall include a minimum of 20 days advance notice for public meetings as required by the Planning Act R.S.O.
-1990 and shall include the following measures: - Adequate information shall be made available to the public, including all boards, commissions and agencies having an interest in the matter as required by the Planning Act R.S.O.
-1990, including Regional Niagara and any affected municipality; - b.
+- I. The procedures to be followed in amending the Fort Erie Official Plan shall include a minimum of 20 days advance notice for public meetings as required by the Planning Act, R.S.O.
+1990 and shall include the following measures: - a.
+Adequate information shall be made available to the public, including all boards, commissions and agencies having an interest in the matter as required by the Planning Act, R.S.O.
+1990, including the Regional Municipality of Niagara and any affected municipality; - b.
 At least one public meeting shall be held by the Council (or Committee of Council) to inform and obtain comments from the public.
 If no written objections to the proposed amendment are received prior to the public meeting and no verbal objections to the proposed amendment are made at the public meeting, this will be interpreted as no public interest; and - c.
-Where an amendment to the Official Plan is of a general nature affecting the whole municipality generally applicable within the Town or to multiple sites in various locations within the Town, a notice of this public meeting shall be placed in a local newspaper which, in the opinion of the Town Clerk, has a general circulation within the Town.
+Where an amendment to the Official Plan is of a general nature affecting the whole municipality, a notice of this public meeting shall be placed in a local newspaper which, in the opinion of the Town Clerk, has a general circulation within the Town.
 Any parties who have requested notification of any meetings on this particular matter shall be notified by first class prepaid mail or personal service of the public meeting at least 20 days prior to the date of the meeting if the request is received prior to the date notices are issued.
 For any additional public meetings regarding such proposed amendment, the same notification procedures shall be used. - d.
-Where an amendment to the Official Plan is for a site-specific property, notice of a public meeting shall be given by: - i) Posting a sign on the subject property; - ii) First class mail to the property owners within 120 metres of the subject property; and iii) Posting a notice of public meeting on the Town's website
+Where an amendment to the Official Plan is for a site-specific property, notice of a public meeting shall be given by: - i) Posting a sign on the subject property; - ii) First class mail to the property owners within 120 m of the subject property; and - iii) Posting a notice of public meeting on the Town's website and through the Town's social media platform(s)

-13.8.2.
-ZONING BY-LAW AMENDMENTS
+13.8.2 ZONING BY-LAW AMENDMENTS